 It’s tough to sort out conflicting feedback from various sources, and too much input can leave you unsure which ideas to trust.
 Limit feedback to a handful or so of readers, then look for points of consensus.
 Individual comments often reflect individual reader taste.
 Look for issues mentioned by more than one reader.
 Readers may not explain themselves quite the same way, but you’ll be able to recognize when more than one person is having trouble with, say, understanding or caring why the main character is doing what they’re doing.

 If you can’t make heads or tails of your feedback, there’s no sense banging your head against your manuscript at the writing level.
 Stop revising.
 Step away from the pages.
-Return to your outline or synopsis, or seek professional help with a manuscript critique or Plot Accelerator.
+Return to your outline or synopsis, or seek professional help with a manuscript critique or coaching.

 The right tools to revise your manuscript